 Amplio means “improve” in Latin.
 It is the name of Success Engineering’s approach to improving organizations, teams, practitioner roles, and coaching roles.
 Success Engineering has several products based on this approach – strategy/budgeting, portfolio/product management, and development.
-This page, however, is about the free, guided study program that’s part of the Amplio Community of Practice.
-This will just be referred to as the Amplio CoP because the paid-for workshops go by their name, and not just the CoP.
-You can learn more about them here.
+The Amplio Community of Practice Learning Journey is free.

 The Short Story

 The Amplio CoP is for anyone who wants to learn a better way of adding value to stakeholders while improving the working environment of an organization.
 It meets every other Thursday at 7am pacific.
 It alternates between working with a Miro board and providing that to members and presenting a webinar of interest.

 There is also a track that consolidates information to be a Scrum Master Study group.

 - How do I sign up?
 Register here.
 It’s free.

 - What do I get?
 Being a member gets you access to recorded sessions plus a few Miro boards.
 There are also several podcasts made available to members.

 - Are there any live sessions?
 Yes.
 Every other Thursday at 7am Pacific.

 - How do I find out what’s going on?
 Enrolling in the community gets you on the Success Mentors mailing list (never shared) which sends you updates every other week.

 - Where do I ask questions?
 Amplio Community of Practice LinkedIn group.